-There are some characters/character sequences in Tamil that can be created by using the characters permitted as per the [MSR] and that look exactly alike.
+There are some characters/character sequences in Tamil which can be created by using the characters permitted as per the [MSR] and look exactly alike.
 The NBGP categorizes these confusingly similar variants in three groups

-- Group 1: Confusing due to being exact homoglyphs - Group 2: Confusing due to partial similarity - Group 3: Confusing due to similar appearance but actually not valid as per akshar formation rules
+- Group 1: Confusing due to exact look - Group 2: Confusing due to partial similarity - Group 3: Confusing due to exact look but actually not valid as per akshar formation rules

-6.1 Group 1: Confusing due to being exact homoglyphs
+6.1 Group 1: Confusing due to exact look

 Cases which belong to Group 1 are proposed to be considered as variants.
-There are three such cases.
+There are two such cases.